Aradhya-005/Aradhya-005/README.md

-** Hi there👋 **
+# Hi there, I'm Aradhya Yadav 👋
-# 💫 About Me:
+A passionate developer
-I'm Aradhya Yadav, a passionate developer.Currently, I'm sharpening my skills in front-end technologies like HTML, CSS, Javascript as well as exploring design with Figma.And i'm also intrested in field of machine learning and artificial intelligence.
+Currently, I'm sharpening my skills in front-end technologies like HTML, CSS, Javascript as well as exploring design with Figma.And i'm also intrested in field of machine learning and artificial intelligence.

 # 🌱Skills